brookshelley/brookshelley.github.com/movies.md

     make it slightly better, and pre-roll video that repeated "NO NO NO" in English to admonish us for even considering texting or talking.

+2. **Battle of the Sexes**

+    I'd heard good things, and this was pretty fun to watch.
+The lesbian storyline was surprisingly compelling, and very well-done.
+I'm mad that Adidas didn't reissue BJK's signature shoe when this movie came out though.
+    It's a good shoe.
+Steve Carrell seemed like many of his other charcters in this, but whatever...
+Billy Riggs was an ass, and they do a good job of showing that.

+3. **The Foreigner**

+    Jackie Chan vs Irish James Bond.
+This movie kinda ruled.
+Jackie Chan is fantastic, even at 63, at just dominating the screen with his personality and action.
+This is definitely a more subdued and serious role than many of his more famous films, but he shows up and is great.
+Parts of this reminded me of taken, and others of _name a political thriller_, but overall I really enjoyed this movie.

 ## [2017](#2017)<a name="2017"></a>

 _this list is super truncated because i forgot keep it until july_